Skip to main content

 Career Support for Life

-CIP supports planners in all stages of their careers through our extensive educational and professional resources.
+The Canadian Institute of Planners (CIP) supports planners in all stages of their careers through our extensive educational and professional resources.

 Continuous Professional Learning